HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/oauthoscreen.md

     }
     ```
     !!!note
         The `alternateConsentDir` is the directory where you configure your oAuth consent screen.
-Using the html file located in this directory, this will customize the oAuth consent screen according to your design.
+Using the .html file located in this directory, it customizes the oAuth consent screen according to your design.

 4. Save the JSON file in the `keepconfig.d` directory.